guillotinaweb/aiofluent/README.rst

 Installation
 ------------

-This library is distributed as 'fluent-logger' python package.
+This library is distributed as 'aiofluent' python package.
 Please execute the following command to install it.

 .. code:: sh

-    $ pip install fluent-logger
+    $ pip install aiofluent

 Configuration
 -------------